Can You Get Your Tooth Pulled While Pregnant? (Anesthesia, X-Ray & Post-Extraction Care)

 A pregnant woman is brushing her teeth regularly to make sure she has healthy teeth during her pregnancy

-If you want to avoid landing up in your dentist’s chair for a reason such as a tooth extraction, you’ve to be active enough to take care of your teeth and gums.
+If you want to avoid landing in your dentist’s chair for a reason, such as tooth extraction, you must be active enough to care for your teeth and gums.

-Of course, brushing twice a day and flossing after dinner is a part of necessary dental care.
+Of course, brushing twice daily and flossing after dinner is a part of necessary dental care.
 But you’ve to be careful about other things during pregnancy.

 Cravings are a part of this time, and having all those sugary foods plus food with carbohydrates is enough to create cavities and ruin your teeth.